Question Formation and Analysis

 Leading Discussion: Synthesis

-After Tuesday's class, each group member will comment and reflect on any ideas raised, or neglected, in the question, keyword, response and discussion process during the preceding week.
+After Monday's class, each group member will comment and reflect on any ideas raised, or neglected, in the question, keyword, response and discussion process during the preceding week.
 And, if so inclined, the discussion leaders may revisit and comment on previous questions, keywords, responses, discussions and commentaries.
-However, in your synthesis please refrain from assessments of class performance (for example, "I thought the discussion went well because ...").
+However, in your synthesis please stay away from assessments of class performance (for example, "I thought the discussion went well because ...").

-One goal of the synthesis should be to help develop a coherent narrative about the issues raised throughout the course.
+I ask that one goal of the synthesis be to help develop a coherent narrative about the issues raised throughout the course.
 Thus, a possible outcome of the syntheses would be that at the semester's end one could, simply by reading the syntheses, get a clear sense of the relationship among significant ideas raised in the class.
-Each synthesis will be 300 to 500 words and is due to Synthesis Forum on the wiki within 48 hours (by Thursday) of leading the class discussion.
+Each synthesis will be 350 to 500 words and is due to wiki within 48 hours (by Wednesday) of leading the class discussion.

 Participating in Discussions